-Standards in Y4 multiplication check are at national Gaps in all other year groups closing Attendance is good Overall attendance is in line with all children Attendance is in line with national PA is in line with national Children's well-being is good All children have access to additional individual/ family support for their mental health and wellbeing.
+Standards in Y4 multiplication check are at national Gaps in all other year groups closing Overall attendance is in line with all chil- dren Attendance is in line with national PA is in line with national All children have access to additional in- dividual/ family support for their mental health and wellbeing.
 All children and have their social and emotional needs met.
-Children can access learning and develop resilience because of interventions.
+Children can access learning and develop resilience because of interventions. -